test-kitchen/test-kitchen/docs/source/docs/getting-started/creating-cookbook.html.md

 > **Congratulations.
 You've authored a Chef cookbook.**

-As suggested, make sure you've changed into the new cookbook directory via `cd git_cookbook`.
+Make sure you've changed into the new cookbook directory via `cd git_cookbook`.
 Next we'll talk about what just happened and how kitchen configuration works.

 <div class="sidebar--footer">
 <a class="button primary-cta" href="/docs/getting-started/kitchen-yml">Next - The .kitchen.yml</a>